25 Content Marketing Tips for Beginners: Where to Focus First

 Repurpose and Refresh Existing Content

 I am a big fan of Content Marketing.
 Content is only growing in importance, and the opportunities to repurpose, refresh, and reuse content will continue to escalate in 2025.
 It does not take much time to repackage articles that contain outdated information or update your keywords; the possibilities are endless and pay off quickly with increased traffic and engagement.
 It is no longer only about churning out fresh material; by refreshing existing content, you not only maximize your previous investment, but the traffic drives the rankings too.
 Repurpose and reuse for best results; what's old can be new again.
-There are many ways to repurpose content, but the ones my clients and I have had the best success with include:
+There are a lot of ways to repurpose content, but the ones my clients and I have had the best success with include:

 * Turning a series of articles, blog postings, or newsletters into a book or e-book